 Researchers and cybersecurity experts are sounding the alarm, but what can you do about it?
 Here are some immediate steps to take:

-- Regularly update your devices to the latest firmware?.
+- Regularly update your devices to the latest firmware.

 - Use strong, unique passwords for your wireless networks.

-- Disable features like WPS?
-(Wi-Fi Protected Setup) that can be exploited.
+- Disable features like WPS (Wi-Fi Protected Setup) that can be exploited.

-Experts are closely monitoring this trend and expect to see more vulnerabilities disclosed in the coming years.
 As wireless technology continues to evolve, so too will the tactics used by cybercriminals.
 Staying informed and vigilant is your best defense against these growing threats.